Chebyshev's Inequality and Weak Law of Large Numbers

 Theorem (The Weak Law of Large Numbers)

-Let $X_1,X_2,\ldots$ be a sequence of independent and identically distributed random variables, each having finite mean $E[X_i]=\mu$.
-Then, for any $\varepsilon>0$,
+be a sequence of independent and identically distributed

-$P\left\{\left \vert\displaystyle\frac{X_1+\cdots+X_n}{n}-\mu\right \vert\geq\va...
+![$P\left\{\left \vert\displaystyle\frac{X_1+\cdots+X_n}{n}-\mu\right \vert\geq\va...

 ...on\right\}